 How to apply for a visa and whether or not you need one is going to depend on the country you are going to and the length of time you will be there.
 For information on your country of interest, visit the U.S. State Department website.

 Searching for affordable airline tickets can be daunting.
-There are a couple websites, however, that offer discounted tickets for college students.
-They are STA Travel and Student Universe.
+There are a couple of websites, however, that offer discounted tickets for college students.
+They are Student Universe, JustFly, Skiplagged, and Expedia.
 Experiment with your departure and destinations.
-Costs can vary widely, even between nearby airports.
+Costs can vary quite a bit, even between nearby airports.

 Health and Accident Insurance